Sankarshan-T/SpaceInvaders/README.md

 Instructions to play:<br>
 Step - 1: Download the .zip file <br>
-Step - 2: Extract it <br>
+Step - 2: Extract the .zip file <br>
 Step - 3: Run the SpaceInvaders.exe file. <br>
+!!
+Warning !!
+DO NOT DELETE ANY OTHER FILE IN THE FOLDER.
+ELSE, THE GAME WILL NOT RUN <br>
-Step - 4: The game starts as soon as you open it.<br>
+Step - 4: The console opens and game starts as soon the window opens.<br>

 <br>
 <br>